+Angela Leavitt 509.793.2187

-Angela Leavitt (509)793-2187 email: Foreign Language@bigbend.edu
+email: Foreign Language@bigbend.edu

+Associate in Arts and Science Transfer Option

 Understanding other languages and cultures is vital in communicating with the increasingly global environment.
 Language and cultural skills open doors for careers in a wide variety of fields, particularly education, social services, translating and interpreting, international business and travel.